-After careful consideration of the nature of the problem and of the purpose of this analysis, we chose multiple discriminant analysis (MDA) as the appropriate statistical technique.
-Although not as popular as regression analysis, MDA had been utilized in a variety of disciplines since its first application in 1930's.
-During those earlier years, MDA was used mainly in the biological and behavioral sciences.
-After the late 1960's, this technique became increasingly popular in the practical business world as well as in academia (see Altman, Avery, Eisenbeis and Sinkey, [1981]).
+After careful consideration of the nature of the problem and of the purpose of this analysis, we chose multiple discriminant analysis (MDA) in our original constructions, as the appropriate statistical technique.
+Although not as popular as regression analysis, MDA had been utilized in a variety of disciplines since its first application in the biological sciences in 1930's.
 MDA is a statistical technique used to classify an observation into one of several a priori groupings dependent upon the observation's individual characteristics.
 It is used primarily to classify/or make predictions in problems where the dependent variable appears in qualitative from, for example, male or female, bankrupt or nonbankrupt.
 Therefore, the first step is to establish explicit group classifications.
 The number of original groups can be two or more.
-Some analysts refer to discriminant analysis as "multiple" only when the number of groups exceeds two.

-After the groups are established, data are collected for the objects in the groups; MDA in its most simple form attempt to derive a linear combination of these characteristics that "best" discriminates between the groups.
-If a particular object, for instance, a corporation, has characteristics (financial ratios) that can be quantified for all of the companies in the analysis, the MDA determines a set of discriminant coefficients.
-When these coefficients are applied to the actual ratios, a basis for classification into one of the mutually exclusive groupings exists.
-The MDA technique has the advantage of considering an entire profile of characteristics common to the relevant firms, as well as the interaction of these properties.
-A univariate study, on the other hand, can only consider the measurements used for group assignments one at a time.
+After the groups are established, data are collected for the objects in the groups.
+MDA in its most simple form attempts to derive a linear combination of these characteristics that "best" discriminates between the groups.
+The technique has the advantage of considering an entire profile of characteristics common to the relevant firms, as well as the interaction of these properties.